FabioSpartaG/MakeUpperCase/README.md

 # MakeUpperCase

 This repository contains a simple java file that will take any string and turn it into an uppercased version.

+# How to test
-To test it with different strings, simply change the string in the main method and run the program.
+To test it with different strings, simply change the string inside the method call in the main method and run the program.

 # Example input